diyarastogi-dd8495/PySpark-Project/README.md

-# PySpark-Project
-# IPL Data Analysis with PySpark and Databricks
+# PySpark-Project: IPL Data Analysis with PySpark and Databricks

 This project demonstrates how to analyze IPL (Indian Premier League) data using PySpark within a Databricks environment.
 The dataset is hosted on AWS S3, and the analysis is performed using PySpark functionality within a Databricks notebook.